Ecosystem-Stability-WorkingGroup/.github/profile/README.md

 We are an interdisciplinary group of scientists, students, and postdocs focused on understanding the impacts of climate change on ecosystem stability.
 Below you will find a summary of current projects and their associated repositories.

-The Ecosystem Stability Working Group is an oganization on GitHub managed by the PIs of the working group.
-The organization includes different teams that are working on subprojects.
+The Ecosystem Stability Working Group is an oganization on GitHub managed by Lauren Toth, Joan Dudney, Nathan Lemoine, Deron Berkepile, and Robby Filder.
+The organization includes different teams that are working on subprojects of the working group.

 <img width="726" alt="image" src="https://github.com/user-attachments/assets/9823f722-7b08-4d70-bcb0-4cc9fa56e3e2">